 Frequently Asked Questions

-Please bring your University ID and two copies of your signed consent form.
-There will be copies of the consent form available onsite if you do not have access to a printer.
+Please bring your University ID.
 Individuals must wear masks during their appointment.
 If possible, wear a short-sleeved shirt.

 No. Flu vaccinations are free to those with a University ID.

 You must be at least 18 years old to participate in the flu clinic.
 If you are under the age of 18, call the Student Wellness Center at 773-834-WELL (773.834.9355) to schedule an appointment.